OSGeo/OSGeoLive-doc/en/quickstart/geomoose_quickstart.rst

 * Go to the "Browser Clients" folder on the desktop.

 * Click on the desktop icon "Start GeoMoose".
-This will launch the Default browser which will navigate to the correct location automatically.
+This will launch the default browser which will navigate to the correct location automatically.

 * You will be presented with a web page displaying a demo interface of a GeoMoose instance.